How does COVID-19 affect my research?

 Dealings Involving Intentional Release (DIRs)

 DIRs also need to be approved by the OGTR before commencement.
-If you intend to submit a DIR application, please contact the IBC secretary for assistance.
+If you intend to submit a DIR application, please contact the rDNA Officer for assistance.